peter-ehmann/Data_Wrangling_Project_S2019/README.md

 [8-16] Necessary R libraries.

-[20-311] Code to extract and format data.
+[20-311] Code to scrape, format, and export data.

 [315-881] Code for data analysis and visualization.